grommet/grommet/src/js/components/Button/README.md

 **button.secondary.font.weight**

 The weight of the text label for secondary buttons.
-Expects `string`.
+Expects `string | number`.

 Defaults to